See-through display: LED

 LED screens to have two layers of glass on both sides of a set of addressable LEDs.
 Both inorganic and organic (OLED) LEDs have been used for this purpose.
 The more flexible (literally and figuratively) OLEDs have generated more interest for this application, though as of July 2016 the only commercial manufacturer Samsung announced that the product would be discontinued.
 OLEDs consist of an emissive and conductive layer.
 Electrical impulses travel through the conductive layer and produce light at the emissive layer.
 This is different from LCDs in that OLEDs produce their own light, which produces a markedly different visual effect with a see-through display.
 The narrow gap between the pixels of the screen as well as the clear cathodes within allows the screens to be transparent.
 These types of the screen have been notoriously difficult and expensive to produce in the past, but are now becoming more common as the method of manufacturing them is advancing.
 OLED transparent displays generate their own light, but can not show black; this can be solved by the addition of a special LCD layer.

 Passive transparent displays

 MIT Researchers developed an inexpensive and passive transparent display system that uses nano-particles.

 Unlike transparent LCDs and OLEDs that requires integrated electronic modules to process visual signals or emit their own light, a passive transparent display uses a projector as the external light source to project images and videos onto a transparent medium embedded with resonance nanoparticles that selectively scatter the projected light.
 This approach improves the deficiencies observed with transparent LCDs and OLEDs, such as high cost, difficulty of scaling in size, and delicate maintenance.

-The MIT research is being commercialized by a startup company, Lux Labs, Inc.